planetlevel/jot/README.md

     org.apache.jsp.accessB_jsp._jspService(accessB_jsp.java:212) DES
     org.apache.jsp.accessC_jsp._jspService(accessC_jsp.java:212) DES/CBC/PKCS5Padding

+## Advanced Options
+You might find using the JAVA_TOOL_OPTIONS environment variable useful.
+Like "export JAVA_TOOL_OPTIONS="-javaagent:jot.jar=ciphers.jot".
+Then no matter how Java eventually gets launched, it will use JOT.

+If you want to use multiple JOTs at the same time, you can either put them all into one big .jot file, or you can put multiple .jot files in a directory and use "-javaagent:jot.jar=directory"

+Lastly, every JOT can have multiple "captures."
+A capture is a way to specify what data you want to collect from the methods you specified in the JOT.
+The simple captures are things like:
+	#P0 - the first parameter
+	#P1 - the second parameter
+	#ARGS - all the parameters concatenated in a String
+	#OBJ - the object the method is being called on
+	#RET - the return from the method

-The captures are actually Spring Expression Language (SpEL) expressions, so once you capture an object, you can call methods, compare stuff, and do operations.
+Captures are actually Spring Expression Language (SpEL) expressions, so you can call methods on those basic objects, compare stuff, and do operations.
 This helps you observe exactly what you want.
 See below for all the details of writing your own sensors.